How does gift and inheritance tax work?

 - A vehicle

-You could also have to pay CAT if you are given an interest free loan or free use of a property for life.
+You may also have to pay CAT if you are given an interest-free loan or free use of a property for life.

 The deadline for any money you owe will depend on the valuation date of your gift or inheritance: